Androgyny: Bem Sex-Role Inventory

 The Bem Sex-Role Inventory (BSRI) was constructed by the early leading proponent of androgyny, Sandra Bem (1977).
 The BSRI is one of the most widely used gender measures.
 Based on an individual's responses to the items in the BSRI, they are classified as having one of four gender role orientations: masculine, feminine, androgynous, or undifferentiated.
 Bem understood that both masculine and feminine characteristics could be expressed by anyone and it would determine those gender role orientations.

 An androgynous person is an individual who has a high degree of both feminine (expressive) and masculine (instrumental) traits.
 A feminine individual is ranked high on feminine (expressive) traits and ranked low on masculine (instrumental) traits.
 A masculine individual is ranked high on instrumental traits and ranked low on expressive traits.
 An undifferentiated person is low on both feminine and masculine traits.

 According to Sandra Bem, androgynous individuals are more flexible and more mentally healthy than either masculine or feminine individuals; undifferentiated individuals are less competent.
 More recent research has debunked this idea, at least to some extent, and Bem herself has found weaknesses in her original pioneering work.
-Now she prefers to work with gender schema theory.
+She preferred to work with gender schema theory.

 One study found that masculine and androgynous individuals had higher expectations for being able to control the outcomes of their academic efforts than feminine or undifferentiated individuals.